-Course Number and Name: EMS 1913 Concepts of Reproducti ve Medicine- Lecture & Lab Description: treatments includes ca Changes in designed to This course consists of the theory, anatomy, physiology, pathophysiology, and treatments associated with conditions of the reproductive system.
+EMS 1913 Course Number and Name: Concepts of Reproductive Medicine-Lecture & Lab treatments associated with conditions of the reproductive system.
 The course includes care of the newborn as part of the concepts in reproductive medicine.
 Changes in the lifespan will be included.
 It is also a laboratory experience designed to give psychomotor experience to the theoretical concepts developed in the lecture.
-Hour Breakdown: Semester C Hours redit Lecture Lab Contact Hours 3 2 2 60